GhoCentric/ghost-engine/README.md

 # ghost-engine
 Internal state reasoning engine (proof-of-architecture)

+## Minimal Working Proof

+This repository contains a runnable, deterministic Python state engine with no machine learning dependencies.

+If you want to skip conceptual framing and inspect concrete behavior first, start here:

+- **State representation and persistence**
+  `ghost/state/`

+- **Deterministic routing and strategy selection**
+  `ghost/routing/`

+- **Meta-regulation, stability controls, and internal monitoring**
+  `ghost/runtime/`
+  `ghost/probes/`

+- **Externalized memory and recall mechanics**
+  `ghost/memory/`

+These modules collectively demonstrate that Ghost maintains internal state coherence, enforces deterministic routing rules, and survives invalid or unknown commands **before** any language model interaction occurs.

+The language model (when enabled) is treated strictly as a black-box language surface.
+All state evolution, constraint enforcement, and routing decisions occur independently of probabilistic text generation.

 ## Thesis

 Ghost is an internal state reasoning engine designed to generate consistent, structured advisory outputs without hallucination or false agency.